geovedi/book-notes/2012/the-etymologicon.notes.md

 - Limited Success of Early Torpedoes:
   - Bushnell and Fulton's torpedoes were ineffective in practice.
   - Torpedo technology improved over decades, with a Russian ship torpedoing an Ottoman one in 1878.
-- Connection to Mount Vernon, Portobello Road, and Groggy Feeling:
-  - The text leaves this as a teaser for the next story.

 ## From Mount Vernon to Portobello Road With a Hangover
 - George Washington's Influence: